skystriker1997/algorithm_datastructure/binary_search_tree.md

-How to build up a height-balanced binary search tree, based on a sorted array?
+How to build up a height-balanced binary search tree based on a sorted array?

 The essential function of the binary search tree is to divide a group of numbers into two parts, where the least one of right part should be greater than the largest one of the left part.
 In order to make the tree be balanced, I always evenly divide the given group.
 For example, if I want to add left and right child nodes for root, with left border(l), right border(r) and current index(c), the left child node should be the middle(l, c-1), and the right child node should be middle(c+1, r)